emmahello/um/Xueyan Lu UM notes.md

 ----billing--
 If not change, check 00002-Isodose Plan - NO CHARGE
-# replan

-# Hypo note
-•	External beam cases delivering high dose radiation in 1 fraction greater than (but NOT equal to) 8Gy and that are defined as stereotactic radiosurgery (SRS) require a hypofractionation note.
-•	External beam cases delivering 2-5 treatments that are defined as stereotactic body radiation therapy (SBRT) or treatments with doses greater than (but NOT equal to) 5 Gy per fraction regardless of the technique, require a hypofractionation note.
-•	External beam cases delivering 5 Gy per fraction only require a hypofractionation note when delivered as SBRT.
-Thus 25 Gy in 5 fractions delivered with standard radiation for pelvic, GI, spine and brain tumors do not require hypofractionation notes.
-•	This policy excludes standard palliative or prophylactic radiation treatments delivered with convention 3D conformal radiotherapy or IMRT/VMAT that are not considered SBRT or SRS.
-Thus, excluded from this policy are “quad shots” of 14.8 Gy in 4 fractions delivered BID over 2 days, and 7 or 8 Gy in 1 fraction.
-•	Any treatment that delivers more 5 Gy or more per day to a previously irradiated area requires a hypofractionation note, including “Quad shots”, 25 Gy in 5 fractions, or 7 or 8 GY in 1 fraction.
-•	The attending radiation oncologist must review the case with a co-signing attending physician.
-This review should take place after volumes and prescriptions are approved but prior to treatment planning.
-The hypofractionation note must be signed prior to the first treatment.
-•	Final treatment plans will be reviewed at the weekly new patient conference.
-Please note that because large fraction sizes are routine in the setting of brachytherapy, this policy will not apply to brachytherapy cases.
-•	Intracranial SRS performed using gammaknife or linear accelerator that has a neurosurgeon involved in the case is exempt from this policy as long as the neurosurgeon is involved in the target delineation and treatment planning.
-The neurosurgeon will document his/her involvement in a note in UCHART.
-**SBRT 5Gy/fx need hypo note; IMRT 5Gy/fx doesn't need it.
-# Hypo note

 # Records Release Rotation
 Request Patient DICOM from other hospitals